Boarding schools in China

-As of 2015 there were about 100,000 boarding schools in rural areas of mainland China, with about 33 million children living in them.
-The majority of these boarding schools are in western China, which generally is not as wealthy as eastern and central China, and which often have a high concentration of minority ethnic groups.
-As of 2015 many migrant workers and farmers in rural China send their children to boarding schools.

-In addition to the rural boarding schools there are also boarding schools, including kindergartens, in urban areas.
+Boarding schools play a substantial role in primary and secondary education in mainland China, particularly in rural areas.
+As of 2015 there were about 100,000 boarding schools in rural China, enrolling roughly 33 million pupils, with the majority concentrated in the country's western provinces and in regions with large ethnic minority populations.
+The Chinese central government began establishing rural boarding schools in the 1950s; a school-merging program adopted in 2001 closed an estimated 240,000 village schools and redirected pupils into boarding facilities.
+Boarding kindergartens and other urban boarding schools serve a smaller share of pupils.
+Researchers and journalists have documented concerns over student welfare, nutrition, and rights at rural boarding schools.

 Urban boarding schools

-As of 2017 about 4% of the children in urban areas, about 3.5 million, board.
-1% of pupils at the primary level and 8% of pupils at the secondary levels board.
-The boarding schools are often close to students' residences, and parents believe that boarding helps the child concentrate more than if the grandparents supervised them.
-Chinese parents often do not have reservations over cost or over not being around their children that a Western parent would.
+As of 2017 about 4% of children in urban areas, around 3.5 million, boarded; about 1% of pupils at the primary level and 8% at the secondary level.
+Urban boarding schools are often close to students' residences, and some parents view boarding as helpful for concentration compared with grandparental supervision.

-As of 2013 some children in urban areas are sent to boarding schools beginning at age 3.
-In 1949 the Chinese government established boarding kindergartens for orphans who lost their parents in preceding wars.
-The popularity of boarding kindergartens for wealthier families peaked in the 1990s, but the popularity declined afterwards, with some schools converting to day schools and others closing.
+As of 2013 some children in urban areas were sent to boarding schools beginning at age three.
+The Chinese government established boarding kindergartens in 1949 for orphans of preceding wars.
+Boarding kindergartens for wealthier families peaked in popularity in the 1990s, then declined, with some converting to day schools and others closing.

 Rural boarding schools

-The Chinese government began establishing boarding schools in rural areas and ethnic minority areas in the 1950s in order to give the children living there chances of getting formal education without having to move to urban areas.
-The establishment of boarding schools slowed during the Cultural Revolution, but other than that time, boarding schools had been established since then.
+The Chinese government began establishing boarding schools in rural and ethnic-minority areas in the 1950s, intending to extend formal education to children there without requiring relocation to urban areas.
+Establishment slowed during the Cultural Revolution but resumed afterward.
 Secondary boarding schools in centralized areas were established in the 1980s.
-These schools, covering junior secondary (junior high school) levels, are located in townships and towns.
+The secondary schools, covering junior secondary (junior high) levels, are located in townships and towns.

-As of 2015, 11 million rural students at the primary level and about 21.76 million rural students at the secondary level board.
-As of 2017, half of the secondary students and about 12% of the primary students in rural China board, with the number of primary school boarders being about 10 million.
+As of 2017 about half of rural secondary students and about 12% of rural primary students boarded, with the number of primary boarders standing at about 10 million.

-Many parents in rural areas who find work in urban areas leave their children in rural schools while they work in urban areas since the parents are unable to enroll their children in urban schools, as a hukou from the urban areas is required for enrollment.
-Children who are left in rural areas are known as "left-behind children" (留守儿童 (liúshǒu értóng)).
-As of 2015 "left-behind children" with parents in cities make up about 60% of students at rural boarding schools.
+Many parents in rural areas who find work in urban areas leave their children at rural schools, since the absence of an urban hukou precludes enrollment in urban schools.
+Children who remain behind are referred to as "left-behind children" (留守儿童 (liúshǒu értóng)).